rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

 The first critical step you need to complete before going on to the other exercises in this network lab will be creating a special virtual network interface known as a MACVTAP device.

-MACVTAP devices are virtual devices that combine the properties of a softwarei-only interface known as a TAP device as well as the properties of the MACVLAN driver.
+MACVTAP devices are virtual devices that combine the properties of a software-only interface known as a TAP device as well as the properties of the MACVLAN driver.

 Creating and working with these MACVTAP devices will allow you to safely test, change, and configure various network configuration-related tasks.
 These virtual network interfaces will be used in various exercises without disrupting the existing network configuration.